Chapter 8:

 A throat cleared behind them.
 Instructor Pruatt strode in, stopping beside Eralia.

-Pruatt thrust a sealed scroll into Eralia’s hands with a tight frown.
-Then, he immediately turned, without even a glance in Laufa’s direction, as if she wasn’t there.
+He shoved a sealed scroll into Eralia’s hands with a tight frown.
+Then, immediately turned, without even a glance in Laufa’s direction, as if she wasn’t there.
 “Follow me, Adeus.”

 Laufa waited for Eralia to turn to their instructor, to address him, or to at least just acknowledge him.
 But she didn’t.
 Her attention stayed completely on Laufa.